Last updated: Oct 31 2016

 How it works

 By default, search results are sorted by relevance.
-You can change the sort factor to OrderBy, ThenBy, OrderByDescending, or ThenByDescending.
+You can change the sort factor using OrderBy, ThenBy, OrderByDescending, or ThenByDescending.

 client.Search<Article>() .OrderBy(x => x.PublicationDate) .ThenBy(x => x.Author.Name)